 If geometries in a layer are sparsely distributed over a big region, say 100 points around the globe, then you should choose a bigger grid size.
 Otherwise, each search operation operates on 10,000s of empty tiles.
 For reference, level 11 is a 6km x 6km grid, level 12 a 12km x 12km grid, level 13 is a 24km x 24km grid, and level 14 is a 48km x 48km grid.

 In theory, specifying the grid location of a map tile as a combination of zoom level, column, and row, is easy.
 In practice, the grid is a two-dimensional array that does not offer efficient storage and retrieval.
 A better solution is a one-dimensional array, where each item is uniquely addressable by a single value.
 This is made possible by quadkeys, which combine the zoom level, column, and row information for a tile into one value.

 A quadkey is simply a string containing a numeric value that is obtained by interleaving the bits of the row and column coordinates of a tile in the grid at the given zoom level, then converting the result to a base-4 number with its leading zeroes retained.
 The length of a quadkey string equals to the zoom level of the tile.

 For example, if you had a quadkey for a column with

 35210, a row with

 6, then the quadkey value is

-- Readonly maps can only be uploaded as a total.
-You cannot add further layers or modify bojects in layers.
-Instead, you have to upload the full map again.
+Readonlymaps can only be uploaded as a whole; you cannot add further layers or modify objects in these layers.
+Instead, you have to upload the whole map again.

-- Uploading a Readlony layer into an existing map deletes the old layer in the existing map.
+Readonlylayer into an existing map deletes the old layer in that map.